Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 ### Step 2: Annotate Personal Data

-- Action : Annotate the domain model in a separate file srv/data-privacy.cds with the following content:
+- Action : Annotate the domain model in a separate new file srv/data-privacy.cds with the following content:

 ```
 using { sap.capire.incidents as my } from './services';